Low engagement is the silent killer of any Instagram marketing strategy, or Facebook and Twitter, strategy.

 We’ll present each set of post-Covid results from Later, Sprout Social, and Brand Mentions to compare, and you can decide which samples provide the most relevant information for you.

 First, here’s an overview of the Sprout Social study:

 The above infographic is from Sprout Social’s study on the topic.
-Note that the highlighted areas are the recommended best times—but this doesn’t mean that other times of the day are worse for engagement for any brand in particular.
+Note that the highlighted areas are the recommended best times for an Instagram post—but this doesn’t mean that other times of the day are worse for engagement for any brand in particular.

-Later’s infographic contains more information and supports the theory that the best times to post are early in the day and in the evening.
+Later’s infographic contains more information and supports the theory that the best times to post to get high Instagram engagement are early in the day and in the evening.

 The Brand Mentions study tells a different story.
 It found that the best times to post on Instagram are during the late afternoon and evening in the CDT time zone.

 To make it easier to digest, we created an infographic showing all their results in one image: